idaholab/Location-Generalizer/README.md

 ***Creating the Input Table***

-The user shall create the input table in their database that contains the following fields:
+The user shall create the input table in their database that contains the fields shown in Table 1:

 Table 1.
 Required fields in input table